iterative/dvc.org/static/docs/understanding-dvc/related-technologies.md

 - File tracking:

   - DVC tracks files based on checksum (md5) instead of file timestamps.
-This helps avoid running into heavy processes like model re-training when you checkout a previous, trained version of a modeling code (Makefile will retrain the model).
+This helps avoid running into heavy processes like model retraining when you checkout a previous, trained version of a modeling code (Makefile will retrain the model).